“If you can make a dipole antenna, then you can make any antenna.” – NC Scout

 This length is where the antenna needs to be resonant (“tuned”) on the frequency you want.
 Best practice is to transmit on the most resonant antenna available.
 If you use an antenna that is not resonant, then it won’t transmit as well and a portion of that radio energy turns to heat.

-- One Split post BNC adapter (AKA “Cobra Head”)
+- 1 Split post BNC adapter (AKA “Cobra Head”)

-- Four insulators (e.g. zip ties, bootlaces, electric fence insulators, cut PVC pipe, etc.)
+- 3-4 Insulators (e.g. zip ties, bootlaces, electric fence insulators, cut PVC pipe, etc.)

 - Measuring Tape